-I have a weakness for beautiful embroidery, which explains why I picked up this humongous muumuu dress at the thrift store for $5.
-I love the distressed embroidery against the washed-out denim, and the huge size gave me plenty of fabric to play with.
-I briefly thought about remaking the muumuu into a better fitting dress, but ever since I had my kid, I don’t wear dresses as much as I used to.
-Roughhousing in a dress with a 4 year old boy is hard, so I decided to upcycle the muumuu into a peplum top.
+I have a fondness for beautiful embroidery, which explains why I picked up this humongous muumuu dress at the thrift store for $5.
+I love the distressed embroidery against the washed-out denim, and the extra-large size gave me plenty of fabric.
+I briefly thought about remaking the muumuu into a sheath dress, but I don’t wear dresses as much as I used to.
+Roughhousing in a dress with a 4-year-old boy is hard, so I decided to upcycle the muumuu into a peplum top.

-- Attach sleeves and sew the sides of the shirt
+- Step 4: Attach the sleeves and sew the sides of the shirt

-- Cut off the bottom of the skirt and gather it for the peplum
+- Step 5: Cut off the bottom of the skirt and gather it for the peplum

-- Attach peplum to the bottom of the shirt
+- Step 6: Attach peplum to the bottom of the shirt

 Step 1: Chop off the muumuu at the midriff

 Use a pattern to reshape the armholes and bring in the shoulders.

 Use an existing garment as a pattern for the sides.